 There are over 20 puzzles to beat after pushing the red button.
-You can solve them anywhere you want since internet isn’t required to play.
-Reading angles in the game are a bit unnatural, but the highly polished graphics makes up for that.
-You can challenge your brain for $8.99 in the Oculus store.
+You can solve them anywhere you want, since internet isn’t required to play.
+Reading angles in the game are a bit unnatural, but the highly polished graphics make up for that.
+You can challenge your brain for about $10 in the Oculus store.

 8. End Space

 Similar to EVE: Gunjack, End Space acts as a successor to the game as you make your way across space and time with your spaceship in the Tartarus Sector.
 You’ll be flying through intense intergalactic battles while shooting down TLF pilots to add support for the United Trade Consortium.

 Using a gamepad, your Gear VR’s touchpad, or Gear VR controller, you can put your deadly pulse laser cannons and homing missiles at work to take down enemies and progress through harder levels.
 While the game, unfortunately, isn’t supported by the Samsung Galaxy Note 4, you don’t need an internet connection to enjoy this action-shooter.
 The game is priced at less than $6 in the Oculus store.